The Upstairs Downstairs Bears

-The Upstairs Downstairs Bears is a children's stop-motion animated series.
-The series was co-produced by Scottish Television Enterprises and Canada's Cinar in co-production with Egmont Imagination in Denmark, in association with Imagination Production and FilmFair Animation.
+The Upstairs Downstairs Bears is an children's stop-motion animated series.
+Produced by Scottish Television Enterprises and Canada's Cinar (now WildBrain) in co-production with Egmont Imagination in Denmark, in association with Imagination Production and FilmFair Animation, it is based on the eponymous series of books by the show's creator Carol Lawson.
 The series was broadcast on CITV in the United Kingdom and Teletoon in Canada.
 It consists of a single season of 13 half-hour episodes, or 26 shorts.

+Premise

-Based on the eponymous series of books by the show's creator Carol Lawson, the show is about two families of teddy bears who live in an Edwardian townhouse, and emphasizes the importance of sharing for the preschool audience.
+The show is about two families of teddy bears who live in an Edwardian townhouse, and emphasizes the importance of sharing for the preschool audience.